iGEM-Engineering/iGEM-distribution/README.md

 # iGEM Distribution Design

+[Click here](https://igem-distribution.readthedocs.io) for the detailed documentation of iGEM-distribution.

 This repository is for collective design of an iGEM DNA distribution.
 The processes used in this repository are intended to support:

 - Design, review, and discussion by many contributors